Applicable to library's version 1.0

 - Priority: shows, which slot is currently providing the value to the Out slot.

-- EmergencyOverride: enables entering an analog value to the In1 slot;
+- EmergencyOverride: enables entering a numeric value to the In1 slot;

 - EmergencyAuto: sets the null value to the In1 slot (cancels the EmergencyOverride action);

-- Override: enables entering an analog value to the In8 slot;
+- Override: enables entering a numeric value to the In8 slot;

 - OverrideAuto: sets the null value to the In8 slot (cancels the Override action).